British Rail Class 399: Operation

 In January 2016, the first tram-train commenced active testing on the Supertram network.
 On 14 September 2017, the first Class 399 officially entered passenger service in a ceremony attended by the Parliamentary Under-Secretary of State for Transport Paul Maynard and various transport officials and representatives from Sheffield Children's Hospital.
-399202 was named Theo, after the mascot of the city's children's hospital charity; in addition, tram passengers who travelled over the next two days made donations to the charity in place of the standard fare.
+Tram 399202 was named Theo, after the mascot of the city's children's hospital charity; in addition, tram passengers who travelled over the next two days made donations to the charity in place of the standard fare.

 In addition to their tram-train functionality, the fleet has also been used to strengthen Supertram's existing assets, which has not been previously expanded since having been originally commissioned in 1992.
 The vehicles have been fully integrated into Supertram's fleet, and are maintained by the manufacturer at the main Nunnery depot.
 The Rotherham service operates three times per hour between Cathedral and Rotherham Central, before terminating at a new stop at Rotherham's Parkgate retail park, with a total journey time of approximately 25 minutes.
 A total of three vehicles will be required for this service level; three of the remainder will be used to increase capacity on the rest of the network, with the seventh in maintenance.

 Initially however, four of the seven vehicles will be dedicated to the Rotherham service, with the other three used for fleet expansion.
 This is owing to the different wheel profile required for running on National Rail tracks as opposed to Supertram's own.
 This is envisaged to be the case until Supertram has completed its full track replacement programme.
 In May 2018, testing began on the tram-train aspects of the vehicle itself.
 The full Rotherham service started running on 25 October 2018.